rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

     SD0 = SD = term()
     NextState = atom()

-The `execute` state executes the request by sending commands to the preferred partitions and then putting the coordinator into a waiting state.
-The code to do this in RTS is really simple; simply call the vnode command passing it the preference list.
+The `execute` state executes the request by sending commands to the vnodes in the preflist and then putting the coordinator into a waiting state.
+The code to do this in RTS is really simple; call the vnode command passing it the preference list.

 Here's the code for the get coordinator.